Link - linking devices and apps

 - Live Versions: 9.6 and higher

-- Note that Live cannot accept incoming MIDI Sync while Link is active; the "Sync" input ports are thus made inactive.
+Note: Live can't accept incoming MIDI Sync while Link is active; the "Sync" input ports are thus made inactive.

-- Live can also not be used as a ReWire slave when Link is active.
-In order to use Live as a ReWire slave, first turn off Link, then re-start Live after the ReWire master program has been opened.
+Live can't be used as a ReWire Device when Link is active.
+In order to use Live as a ReWire Device, first turn off Link, then re-start Live after the ReWire master program has been opened.